GraphiteEditor/Graphite/README.md

 ### Web client

 This is the primary means of running and developing the project.
-You may need to download and install [Rust](https://www.rust-lang.org/), [Node.js](https://nodejs.org/) and [wasm-pack](https://rustwasm.github.io/wasm-pack/).
+You may need to download and install a recent version of [Rust](https://www.rust-lang.org/) and [Node.js](https://nodejs.org/).

 ```
-cd client
-cd web
-npm install
 npm run serve
 ```

+After editing some Rust and TypeScript code, you may need to manually restart the developments server because this is not properly watching all files right now.
+(Please submit a PR to help fix this!)

+You can also use `npm run build` and the static files will end up in `/client/web/dist` as well as `npm run lint`.

 ### CLI client